 Quantification of coconut’s effect on wellness currently isn’t possible because this is not where research dollars are going.

-However, I’ve had countless numbers of people tell me how much better they feel when the integrate coconut oil into their healthy lifestyle.
+However, I’ve had countless numbers of people tell me how much better they feel when they integrate coconut oil into their healthy lifestyle.
 There is some scientific basis supporting these somatic improvements.

 For example, coconut oil is rich in lauric acid, a type of fat that is ready fuel for the brain, and also seems to enhance physical performance in athletes.

-Coconut also appears to have anti-bacterial and anti-viral effects, making it a logical choice for skin care, oral care, and possibly in aiding heal the gut in certain circumstances.
+Coconut also appears to have anti-bacterial and anti-viral effects, making it a logical choice for skin care, oral care, and possibly in aiding in healing the gut in certain circumstances.
 In some people, it decreases inflammation, according to a randomized, double-blind trial.

 Reducing inflammation is part of why coconut has become so hot in the world of autoimmune disorders, making it a preferred choice over inflammatory foods like added sugars and refined carb-based foods.

 Coconut contains MCT oil as well, which can be a boon to our health.